 Judge Michael J. Finkle

-Judge Finkle previously co-chaired the Therapeutic Courts Committee, and chaired the Legislative Subcommittee of that committee, for the District and Municipal Court Judges Association (DMCJA).
-Judge Finkle serves on the DMCJA Board and the board of the Judicial Assistance Services Program.
-In 2013, he co-chaired a statewide work group that examined laws governing therapeutic court practices in Washington; the legislature adopted the work group’s recommendations in 2014.
-In 2012, Judge Finkle chaired the work group that created King County District Court’s Regional Veterans Court, and served on a national advisory panel examining constitutional issues relating to mental health courts.
-In 1997, he served on the statewide task force that recommended creating mental health courts in this state.
-Soon after, he participated in forming Seattle Municipal Mental Health Court, the fifth mental health court in the nation (King County Regional Mental Health Court was the second.)
+In 2013, Judge Finkle co-chaired a statewide work group that examined laws governing therapeutic court practices in Washington; the legislature adopted the work group’s recommendations in 2014.
+In 2012, Judge Finkle chaired the work group that created King County District Court’s Regional Veterans Court, and previously served on a national advisory panel examining constitutional issues relating to mental health courts.

-Judge Finkle has given over 125 presentations nationally, regionally, statewide, and in Canada on law-related topics such as understanding mental health law and policy issues.
+A popular speaker, Judge Finkle has given over 130 presentations nationally, regionally, statewide, and in Canada on law-related topics such as understanding mental health law and policy issues.
 His audiences have included judges, prosecutors, public defenders, private criminal defense attorneys, law enforcement, mental health professionals the elderly, students from elementary school through law school, and members of the general public.

 Judge Finkle’s publications include: